mw4rf/gogit/README.md

 ## Todo

-- [] Clone absent repos.
+- [x] Clone absent repos.
-- [] Fetch/Pull/Push all repos.
+- [ ] Fetch/Pull/Push all repos.
-- [] Fetch/Pull/Push a single repo (by name).
+- [ ] Fetch/Pull/Push a single repo (by name).
-- [] Show repos behind/ahead of remote, or with changes to be committed.
+- [ ] Show repos behind/ahead of remote, or with changes to be committed.
-- [] Write --help output.
+- [x] Write help output.
-- [] Make a log-compliant output to run gogit as a cronjob.
+- [ ] Make a log-compliant output to run gogit as a cronjob.